Tutorial

 • scheduling and periodic tasks

-The key part of defining roles are their __init__ and setup methods.
+The key part of defining roles are their __init__, mango.Role.setup(), and mango.Role.on_ready() methods.
 The first is called to create the role object.
 The second is called when the role is assigned to an agent.
+While the third is called when all containers are started using mango.activate().
 In our case, the main change is that the previous distinction of message types within handle_message is now done by subscribing to the corresponding message type to tell the agent it should forward these messages to this role.
-The subscribe_message method expects, besides the role and a handle method, a message condition function.
+The mango.RoleContext.subscribe_message() method expects, besides the role and a handle method, a message condition function.
 The idea of the condition function is to allow to define a condition filtering incoming messages.
-Another idea is that sending messages from the role is now done via its context with the method: self.context.send_acl_message.
+Another idea is that sending messages from the role is now done via its context with the method: self.context.send_message`.

-We first create the Ping role, which has to periodically send out its messages.
-We can use mango’s scheduling API to handle this for us via the schedule_periodic_tasks function.
+We first create the Ping role, which has to send out its messages periodically.
+We can use mango’s scheduling API to handle this for us via the mango.RoleContext.schedule_periodic_task() function.
 This takes a coroutine to execute and a time interval.
 Whenever the time interval runs out the coroutine is triggered.
 With the scheduling API you can also run tasks at specific times.
-For a full overview we refer to the documentation.
+For a full overview, we refer to the documentation.

 class PingRole(Role):